marcuspollio/FreeCAD-website/README.md

 > [!NOTE]
 > Currently archetypes are only partially set up and not really useful for now, only the basic `default.md` and `news/index.md` can be used.
 It is recommended to use the [Content Management System](#content-management-system) instead.

 Archetypes are templates for new content, making creation of new content easier and consistent.
-The following command creates a new content file named Base-Name.md with the specified PATH :
+The following command creates a new content file named Base-Name.md with the specified PATH:

 ```shell
 hugo new content PATH/Base-Name.md